Skip to main content

 • How to apply: The assessor page lists March 15 as the deadline for senior, veteran, and homestead exemptions.
 Contact the office at 1-401-789-1044 ext.
 516.

 • What to gather: The homestead application asks for at least three items such as voter registration, the first page of the 2025 state tax return, the first page of the 2025 federal return, a driver’s license or Rhode Island ID, or motor vehicle registration.
-The senior variable form asks for backup income documents including 1099s, W-2s, and a federal return if filed.
+The senior variable form asks for income documents including 1099s, W-2s, and a federal return if filed.

 Warwick circuit breaker and tax freeze